 People with darker skin tones should be careful before having certain cosmetic procedures.
 Botox, and injectable fillers have been studied and proven to be safe and effective in combating signs of aging in brown skin.
 Although micodermabrasion and laser resurfacing are options for those with darker complexions, you’re more likely to have post inflammatory hyperpigmenation and scarring after these procedures.
 If you do decide to try one of these treatments, make sure your doctor is proficient in performing them on a non-Caucasian population, otherwise permanent skin damage may result.

-Travel is our lifestyle; our tribe - where we come together as one collective, united and driven by the desire to experience the many possibilities abundantly available through traveling!
-Beauty is our canvas, and style is our artistic tool.
+Travel is our lifestyle; our luxury tribe - where we come together as one collective, united and driven by the desire to experience the best of the best, rooted in the freedom of possibilities - abundantly available through luxury travel, with beauty as our canvas, and style as our artistic tool.

 Join us as we explore and get culturally inspired.
 Travel.
 Beauty.
-Style is our gateway to connect.
-Featured articles focus on experiencing diverse cultures through unique and creative avenues.
-Gather your bucket lists, cameras, journals, passports, chic outfits, trendy beauty must-haves and tastebuds...sit back and relax, as queens don't catch feelings, we catch flights, trains and ships - in beautiful style!!!
+Style is our luxury gateway.
+Blog features focus on experiencing diverse cultures through the life of luxury, uniquely and creatively.
+Gather your bucket lists, cameras, journals, passports, chic outfits, trendy beauty must-haves and tastebuds...sit back and relax, as queens don't catch feelings, we catch flights, trains and ships - in beautiful style!

 Latest posts by Sapphire Kharyzma (see all)